ge-high-assurance/RACK/ci/README.md

 - Create a `.secrets` file containing `GITHUB_TOKEN=<your-github-PAT-here>`
 - Run `act --secret-file .secrets -P ubuntu-latest=nektos/act-environments-ubuntu:18.04`

+The Docker image `nektos/act-environments-ubuntu:18.04` is quite large (approximately 18GB), so (1) you'll need enough free disk space to store it and (2) the first execution of `act` takes a while because it downloads this image.

 ### Troubleshooting

 #### "volume is in use"